To Search MarvWalker.com Go To Google.com and type site: marvwalker.com followed by the subject you are searching for in the box.

 If it is not done justly the horse may very well accept it anyway and not hold it against you.
 If you exhibit a pattern of unjust striking the horse may very well wish to keep considerable distance between you and it.

-The goal is to use hitting sparingly, if at all.
-You want to work toward being a capable enough leader who doesn't need to use force to bring about compliance.
+The goal is to use "hitting" sparingly, if at all.
+You want to work toward being a capable enough leader who doesn't need to use force to bring about compliance but is capable and willing to use it when called for.
+That is almost to correct blatant dis-respect.

 Marv "You can't go head to head with a horse, you can only go brain to brain."
 Walker